Joe Powder answers to reader’s questions on aspects of the powder coating process.

 Hi Dr Wang,

 Back ionization occurs when excess charge builds up on a powder coating layer.
-It is usually associated whit a poor ground or applying powder to a semi-insulated surface.
+It is usually associated with a poor ground or applying powder to a semi-insulated surface.

 The insulation can be due to a previous coat on the surface like a primer.